James Eastland

 The son of prominent attorney, politician, and cotton planter Woods Eastland, he attended the local schools of Scott County, Mississippi, and took courses at the University of Mississippi, Vanderbilt University, and the University of Alabama.
 He completed his legal education by studying in his father's office, attaining admission to the bar in 1927.
 Eastland practiced law in Sunflower County, Mississippi, and took over management of his family's cotton plantation.
 Becoming active in politics as a Democrat, he served in the Mississippi House of Representatives from 1928 to 1932.

 When Senator Pat Harrison died in office in 1941, the governor appointed Eastland to fill the vacancy on the condition that Eastland not run in that year's special election to complete the term.
 Eastland served from June to September 1941.
 The special election was won by Wall Doxey.
 Eastland went on to defeat Doxey in the 1942 primary for the Democratic nomination for a full term.
-The Democratic party, which was then Mississippi's dominant party, made Eastland's primary victory a safe seat, and he returned to the Senate in January 1943.
+The Democratic Party was then essentially the only party in Mississippi, assuring Eastland's return to the Senate in January 1943.
 Eastland was reelected five times, serving until resigning in December 1978, days before the end of his final term.
 Eastland advanced through seniority to the chairmanship of the Senate Judiciary Committee, serving over 20 years, and President pro tempore of the Senate.